jamesBeeProg/senior-project/design/api_docs.md

 ### Update Role

-`PUT /roles/{id} (manage_roles, ...)`
+`PATCH /roles/{id} (manage_roles, ...)`

-The client can only modify roles below their highest role.
-The client can only modify permissions that they themselves have when modifying roles.
+The client may only modify roles that are below their highest role.
+The client may only modify permissions that they themselves have when modifying roles.

+### Update Role Positions

+`PATCH /lodge/{id}/roles (manage_roles, ...)`

+The client may only modify the positions of roles that are below their highest role.

 ### Role Updated